robert17/iotf-rtd/docs/getting_started/register/index.rst

 Connect a Device
 ~~~~~~~~~~~~~~~~
 Before we can register a device we have to define a device type.
 A ``device type`` is intended to represent a group of devices that are identical, it can be useful to think
 of the ``device type`` as analogous to a model in the traditional model:serial identification scheme.
-Leave you application running to return to your IoTF Dashboard and
+Leave you application running to return to your Watson IoT platform Dashboard and
 navigate to ``Devices > Device Types``, click ``Create Type`` and enter ``python-sample`` as the name, all other fields are optional, so we're just going to skip past the
 rest of the options for the device type for now.